-Paseo del Este Municipal Utility District No. 6 (the "District") is a conservation and reclamation district created by division of Paseo del Este Municipal Utility District pursuant to a division order adopted by the Original District on July 8, 2003, and operates pursuant to the Act and Chapters 49 and 54, Texas Water Code.
+The District is a conservation and reclamation district created by division of Paseo del Este Municipal Utility District pursuant to a division order adopted by the Original District on May 15, 2003, and operates pursuant to the Act, Chapters 49 and 54, Texas Water Code.
 Prior to division, Paseo del Este Municipal Utility District was created as a Conservation and Reclamation District by the Act.
-The District is located wholly within the extraterritorial jurisdiction of the City of El Paso, Texas (the "City").
+The District is located wholly within the extraterritorial jurisdiction of the City.

 The District is empowered, among other things, to purchase, construct, operate and maintain all works, improvements, facilities and plants, and contract rights therefore, necessary for the supply and distribution of water; the collection, transportation, and treatment of wastewater; and the control and diversion of storm water.
 The District may issue bonds and other forms of indebtedness to purchase or construct such facilities or contract rights therefor.
-The District is also empowered to establish, operate, and maintain fire-fighting facilities, independently or with one or more conservation and reclamation districts after approval by the City, the TCEQ and the voters of the District.
+The District is also empowered to establish, operate, and maintain fire-fighting facilities, independently or with one or more conservation and reclamation districts after approval by the City, the TCEQ and the voters of the District